Momentum-Team-10/momentum-team-10.github.io/phase-4-schedule.md

     - @11:30 Team Two-Man Turtle
     - @2:00 Team Maestro Del Juego
     - @2:30 Team Matcha
-  - Every other check-in is scheduled for 60 minutes.
-These start on Thursday Jan 20.
+  - All the rest of the check-ins are scheduled for 60 minutes, starting on Thursday Jan 20.
     - @11:00 Team Caktus
     - @12:00 Team Two-Man Turtle
     - @2:00 Team Maestro Del Juego
     - @3:00 Team Matcha
   - The last scheduled check-in is on Tuesday Feb 1.
 - **All-Team Check-in Friday Jan 28 @2:00 pm**
-  - This is for all teams to show each other what they have been working on and get feedback and support from peers.
+  - All teams meet together to show each other what you have been working on and get feedback and support from peers.

 ## Final Week